DataFire/Integrations/integrations/generated/azure_deviceprovisioningservices_iotdps/README.md

   * message `string`: standard error description

 ### IotDpsPropertiesDescription
-* IotDpsPropertiesDescription `object`: the service specific properties of a provisoning service, including keys, linked iot hubs, current state, and system generated properties such as hostname and idScope
+* IotDpsPropertiesDescription `object`: the service specific properties of a provisioning service, including keys, linked iot hubs, current state, and system generated properties such as hostname and idScope
   * allocationPolicy `string` (values: Hashed, GeoLatency, Static): Allocation policy to be used by this provisioning service.
   * authorizationPolicies `array`: List of authorization keys for a provisioning service.
     * items [SharedAccessSignatureAuthorizationRule[AccessRightsDescription]](#sharedaccesssignatureauthorizationrule[accessrightsdescription])
   * deviceProvisioningHostName `string`: Device endpoint for this provisioning service.
   * idScope `string`: Unique identifier of this provisioning service.
-  * iotHubs `array`: List of IoT hubs assosciated with this provisioning service.
+  * iotHubs `array`: List of IoT hubs associated with this provisioning service.
     * items [IotHubDefinitionDescription](#iothubdefinitiondescription)
   * provisioningState `string`: The ARM provisioning state of the provisioning service.
   * serviceOperationsHostName `string`: Service endpoint for provisioning service.
   * state `string` (values: Activating, Active, Deleting, Deleted, ActivationFailed, DeletionFailed, Transitioning, Suspending, Suspended, Resuming, FailingOver, FailoverFailed): Current state of the provisioning service.

 ### IotDpsSkuDefinition
-* IotDpsSkuDefinition `object`: Available SKU's of tier and units.
+* IotDpsSkuDefinition `object`: Available SKUs of tier and units.
-  * name `string` (values: S1): SKU name.
+  * name `string` (values: S1): Sku name.

 ### IotDpsSkuDefinitionListResult
 * IotDpsSkuDefinitionListResult `object`: List of available SKUs.
   * nextLink `string`: The next link.
-  * value `array`: The list of SKU's
+  * value `array`: The list of SKUs
     * items [IotDpsSkuDefinition](#iotdpsskudefinition)

 ### IotDpsSkuInfo
-* IotDpsSkuInfo `object`: List of possible provisoning service SKUs.
+* IotDpsSkuInfo `object`: List of possible provisioning service SKUs.
   * capacity `integer`: The number of units to provision
   * name `string` (values: S1): Sku name.
   * tier `string`: Pricing tier name of the provisioning service.

 ### IotHubDefinitionDescription
 * IotHubDefinitionDescription `object`: Description of the IoT hub.
-  * allocationWeight `integer`: Weight to apply for a given IoT hub.
+  * allocationWeight `integer`: weight to apply for a given iot h.
-  * applyAllocationPolicy `boolean`: Flag for applying allocationPolicy or not for a given IoT hub.
+  * applyAllocationPolicy `boolean`: flag for applying allocationPolicy or not for a given iot hub.
-  * connectionString **required** `string`: Connection string of the IoT hub.
+  * connectionString **required** `string`: Connection string og the IoT hub.
   * location **required** `string`: ARM region of the IoT hub.
   * name `string`: Host name of the IoT hub.

 ### NameAvailabilityInfo
 * NameAvailabilityInfo `object`: Description of name availability.
-  * message `string`: message containing a etailed reason name is unavailable
+  * message `string`: message containing a detailed reason name is unavailable
   * nameAvailable `boolean`: specifies if a name is available or not
   * reason `string` (values: Invalid, AlreadyExists): specifies the reason a name is unavailable